bspear8/TCCart/Project2/Design-Team/Docs/VisionDocument.md

 The tea and coffee carts operate in Piedmont Park.
 Due to the high risk for robbery, if the cart took cash payments, tea and coffee purchases can only be made using credit cards.
 Often customers in the park, do not have their physical credit cards readily available.
 The TCCart application will help facilitate credit card transactions.

-In order to accurately process credit card payments, the customers and cart managers need to know what the customer's reward balance.
+In order to accurately process credit card payments, the customers and cart managers need to know the customer's reward balance.
 Reward credits will automatically be applied toward a customer's next purchase.
 VIP customers will receive a 10% discount toward all purchases made in the calendar year following the year their VIP status is achieved.

 The TCCart application will help cart managers access up-to-date customer account information and edit information as needed providing an efficient platform to better service their customers.
 It will also make purchasing items more convenient for customers while visiting Piedmont Park.
 The rewards system will generate customer loyalty and should lead to repeat sales.